South Korea says North likely to test-launch missile

 "We have every capacity to deal with any action that North Korea would take, to protect this country and the interests of this country and our allies," Hagel told reporters at the Pentagon.

-Most observers say Pyongyang has no intention of igniting a conflict that could bring its own destruction but warn of the risks of miscalculation on the highly-militarised Korean peninsula.
+Most observers say Pyongyang has no intention of igniting a conflict that could bring its own destruction but warn of the risks of miscalculation on the highly-militarized Korean peninsula.

 All was calm in the South Korean capital Seoul, long used to North Korean invective under its 30-year-old leader Kim Jong-un.
 Offices worked normally and customers crowded into city-centre cafes.